The Vermont Statutes Online

 (3) the length of the alternative route, and any increase in time made necessary by use of the alternative route;

-(4) whether an adverse effect has been created relative to the quiet enjoyment and property values of people living along the alternative route.
+(4) whether an adverse effect has been created relative to the quiet enjoyment and property values of persons living along the alternative route.